Ghana and Oil

-Late Cretaceous discovery and drilling off the southernmost tip of Ghana, Cape Three Points, is producing many rich gas and oil fields off Ghana’s coast.
+Drilling off the southernmost tip of Ghana, Cape Three Points, are producing many rich gas and oil fields off Ghana’s coast.

 Oil drums in Africa

 The African continent is home to five of the top 30 oil producing countries in the world and Ghana offshore gas and oil drilling in the Tano Basin is the new hot spot.
 Ghana is a former British colony located on the south side of West Africa between Côte d'Ivoire and Togo.
 In 1957, it became the first country in Africa below the Saharan desert given independence.
 Its coastline, formerly called the Gold Coast, extends for about 335 miles or 540 km on the Gulf of Guinea.

 Offshore gas and oil fields off Ghana’s Southernmost tip, Cape Three PointsIn 2005, off the West Cape Three Points Block, Kosmos executed a 3D seismic survey over a portion of the block and unlocked the Tano Basin petroleum system with the Jubilee oil field in 2007.
 The Jubilee oil field is currently producing approximately 104,000 barrels per day.
 The field’s gross resources are estimated between 600 million and one billion barrels of oil equivalent.
 The 2008 Mahogany Oil field, 211 Akasa Oil field and the 2011 Teak Oil and gas-condensate field are major contributors to the Tano Basin petroleum system.